karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 You can manually scan container images stored in ECR or you can configure your repositories to scan images when you push them to a repository, that might be an issue for some companies because in a secure DevOps workflow you might want to scan the image **BEFORE** pushing it into the registry.
 In that case you have 2 options available:
-- **Option 1:** Run another security scanner like Trivy or Sysdig before pushing the image to ECR.
+- **Option 1:** Run another security scanner like Trivy or Sysdig before pushing the image to ECR. _If you're interested in this option, go to section 3 or section 4._
-- **Option 2:** After pushing the image, get the security report from ECR and if there are any vulnerability delete the image.
+- **Option 2:** After pushing the image, get the security report from ECR and if there are any vulnerabilities delete the image.

-_If you're interested in option 1, go to section 3 or section 4._

-Here's a code snippet showing how you can achieve Option 2 using Azure YAML Pipelines:
+Here's a code snippet showing how you can achieve "Option 2" using Azure YAML Pipelines:

 ```yaml
 trigger: